Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 It is recommended to use only full path commands since short names like `koverXmlReport` will run all tests in all projects, even if they are not specified as `kover` dependencies.

-Running one of these tasks automatically triggers the launch of all test tasks from merging module and the modules specified in it as kover dependencies.
+Running one of these tasks automatically triggers the launch of all test tasks from merging module and the modules specified in it as `kover` dependencies.

-To exclude the automatic launch of a certain task and never take into account the coverage of this task, you should additionally [configure the corresponded project](#exclusion-of-test-tasks).
+To exclude the automatic launch of a certain task and never take into account the coverage of this task, you should additionally [configure the corresponding project](#exclusion-of-test-tasks).
+Exclusion of specific classes or annotations can be configured through [report filtering](#filtering-reports).

 #### Example
-The full example for multi-module Kotlin JVM project can be found [here](https://github.com/Kotlin/kotlinx-kover/tree/main/kover-gradle-plugin/examples/jvm/merged).
+The full example for a multi-module Kotlin JVM project can be found [here](https://github.com/Kotlin/kotlinx-kover/tree/main/kover-gradle-plugin/examples/jvm/merged).

 #### Adding verification rules